joedougherty/writing/the_generator_that_could_not_be.rst

 [ -- Not sure if this belongs here -- ]

-You cackle maniacally as you prepare to call `len([_ for _ in Ends_in_Zero])` knowing full well this

-will pin a core and render the current terminal sesssion useless.
-George defers to your apparent temporary
+You cackle maniacally as you prepare to call `len([_ for _ in Ends_in_Zero])` knowing full well this will pin a core and render the current terminal sesssion useless.

-insanity and agrees to be direct in his pedagogy moving forward.
+George defers to your apparent temporary insanity and agrees to be direct in his pedagogy moving forward.

 "Seriously, though.
 It's the same thing.
 They're both infinite."

 What about the second `yield` in ends_in_zero()?
-Doesn't that somehow produce twice as many numbers as, say,

-naturals() which will only `yield` once per iteration?
+Doesn't that somehow produce twice as many numbers as, say, naturals() which will only `yield` once per iteration?

 You've known George long enough to know when he is only asking rhetorically.
-Thankfully, that's

-almost always followed by a period of clear, but rapid, explication.
+Thankfully, that's almost always followed by a period of clear, but rapid, explication.

 "You are right, of course!
-There *are* just as many numbers ending in 0 as there are naturals, even when including

-the negative ones."
+There *are* just as many numbers ending in 0 as there are naturals, even when including the negative ones."

 "The key is that we can map every natural number to precisely one number being produced in the new generator."

-(You notice George starting to get a distant look in his eye(s?).)

 Here is a different way to express `ends_in_zero`: